-By the end of this course you should be able to:
+By the end of this course, you should be able to:

-· Learn basic concepts of economic analysis to the Asian Economies.

-· Study the trends of nowadays emerging business and the economies of East and strategy of Asian economies.
+- Learn basic concepts of economic analysis to the Asian Economies. - Study the trends of nowadays emerging business and the economies of East and Southeast Asia. - Describe and explain the characteristics of business environment and development strategy of Asian economies. - Analyze the role and effect from government and economic plights experienced by region in the last few decades. - Understand the role and trends from market which acts as an allocator of resources and engines of development in Asian.

-Southeast Asia.

-· Describe and explain the characteristics of business environment and development

-- · Analyse the role and effect from government and economic plights experienced by region in the last few decades. - · Understand the role and trends from market which acts as an allocator fresources and engines of development in Asian. - Provide evaluation of the dynamics of economic growth and changes, interpret creative solutions to issues common in the Asian business environment through application of business characteristics unique to the Asian region.
+Provide evaluation of the dynamics of economic growth and changes, interpret creative solutions to issues common in the Asian business environment through application of business characteristics unique to the Asian region.